Physician Assistant Studies Department

 Master of Science - Physician Assistant Studies

-Physician assistans are licensed healthcare professionals qualified through academic and clinical experience to practice medicine or deliver medical services wiwth the supervisions and direction of a licensed physician who is responsible for the performance of that physician assistant (PA).
-It is part of a PA's comprehensive responsibilities to: conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and write prescriptions.
+Physician assistants are licensed healthcare professionals qualified through academic and clinical experience to practice medicine or deliver medical services with the supervisions and direction of a licensed physician who is responsible for the performance of that physician assistant (PA).
+It is part of a PA's comprehensive responsibilities to conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and write prescriptions.
 Within the physician-PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.

-Recent research from the American Academy of Physician Assistants (AAPA) shows that the nationwide median compensation is ??? for PAs.
+Bureau of Labor Statistics reports indicate that the nationwide median compensation for physician assistants is $104,860.
 Since 2006, the PA profession has grown by 34 percent, with more than 6,000 new PAs graduating and entering the workforce each year.
 Today, PAs can be found practicing medicine in primary care as well as medical and surgical subspecialties throughout the U.S. Of the approximately 100,000 PAs in the nation, 1 in 10 is licensed in New York.

 About the Program